sofia-huang/DATA441/project1/project1.md

 Now that we know the foundation, how does an algorithm make predictions when the relationship between the independent and dependent variables are ***non-linear***?
 We use locally weighted regression (LOWESS).

 ***Locally weighted regression***: A technique that modifies the linear regression to make it fit non-linear functions.
+The non-parametric algorithm fits a linear model to localized subsets of the data to build a function that describes the variation in the data, point by point.
+Basically, there are many small local functions rather than one global function.
+The weights (parameters) are computed locally (for each data point).
+This makes minimizing the errors easier and means the parameters are unique to each data point (instead of fitting a fixed set of parameters to the data).

+We use LOWESS when the distribution of data is non-linear and the number of features is smaller, as the process is highly exhaustive and computationally expensive.
+It also requires a large/dense dataset to produce good results since LOWESS relies on the local data structure when fitting the model.